 There are several ways to make green tea:

-- From premade tea: A wide variety of premade green teas are available in stores or online.
+- From premade tea: Various green teas are available in stores or online.
 Follow the directions on the product to make the tea.

-If you have an allergy to thyme or a related spice, avoid thyme tea.
+Avoid thyme tea if you have an allergy to thyme or a related spice.

 How to make

-- From premade tea: Buy thyme tea at a grocery store, health store, or online, and follow the product instructions to brew the tea.
+- From premade tea: You can buy thyme tea at grocery or health stores or online.
+Follow the product instructions to brew the tea.

 How to make